-Pursuant to the terms of the CIC Plan, upon a termination other than for "cause," death, or "disability," or upon a resignation for "good reason" (each as defined in the CIC Plan, and collectively, a qualifying termination), in each case that occurs during the period beginning commencing on a "change in control" (as defined in the CIC Plan) and ending 12 months following such change in control, the participant will be entitled to receive (i) a cash payment equal to 18 months of base salary, in the case of the CEO, or 12 months of base salary, in the case of other executive officers; (ii) a cash payment equal to the participant's target annual bonus; (iii) reimbursement of COBRA premiums for the duration of the severance period; and (iv) acceleration of vesting (and, if applicable, exercisability) of 100% of then-unvested time-based equity awards held by such employee.
-Upon a qualifying termination that does not occur in connection with a change of control, the participant will be entitled to receive (i) cash payments equal to 12 months of base salary, in the case of the CEO, and nine months of base salary, in the case of other executive officers; and (ii) reimbursement of COBRA premiums for the duration of COBRA premiums for the duration that does not occur in connection with a change of control, the participant will be entitled to receive (i) cash payments equal to 12 months of base salary, in the case of the CEO, and nine months of base salary, in the case of other executive officers; and (ii) reimbursement of COBRA premiums for the duration of the severance period.
+Pursuant to the terms of the CIC Plan, upon a termination other than for "cause," death, or "disability," or upon a resignation for "good reason" (each as defined in the CIC Plan, and collectively, a qualifying termination), in each case that occurs during the period commencing immediately prior to the closing of a "change in control" (as defined in the CIC Plan) and ending 12 months following such change in control, the participant will be entitled to receive (i) a cash payment equal to 18 months of base salary, in the case of the CEO, or 12 months of base salary, in the case of other executive officers; (ii) a cash payment equal to the participant's target annual bonus; (iii) reimbursement of COBRA premiums for the duration of the severance period; and (iv) acceleration of vesting (and, if applicable, exercisability) of 100% of then-unvested time-based equity awards held by such employee.
+Upon a qualifying termination that does not occur in connection with a change of control, the participant will be entitled to receive (i) cash payments equal to 12 months of base salary, in the case of the CEO, and nine months of base salary, in the case of other executive officers; and (ii) reimbursement of COBRA premiums for the duration general release of control, the participant will be entitled to receive (i) cash payments equal to 12 months of base salary, in the case of the CEO, and nine months of base salary, in the case of other executive officers; and (ii) reimbursement of COBRA premiums for the duration of the severance period.
 All benefits under the CIC Plan are subject to the participant signing a general release of claims.